 We have had a fantastic response with over 120 contributors sending in over 220 articles and over 300,000 words.
 Various historians have also given their support providing their own articles and book extracts too.
 Some contributions have been a couple of paragraphs, others 3-4 pages.
 The range of topics has been remarkable from the diaries of an officer on the Western Front in WW1, to life as a Far East POW and others living through the Blitz in WW2 to experiences serving in the Falklands, Northern Ireland and Iraq.
 Articles have come in from across the globe including the USA, Australia, Poland, the Netherlands, France and elsewhere.
 There are some fantastic tales of heroism, sadness, people ‘doing their bit’, and some excellent pieces from historians too.

-As a result these articles are now being published in a book called Glimpses of War.
+As a result these articles have now been published in a book called Glimpses of War.

-Launching on 8th May 2021, VE Day, Glimpses of War volume 1 comprises over 500 pages with a range of personal memories, and historical pieces and photos covering people’s wartime and military experiences.
+Now available on Amazon, Glimpses of War volume 1 comprises over 500 pages with a range of personal memories, and historical pieces and photos covering people’s wartime and military experiences.

 Proceeds are in aid of Blind Veterans UK (formerly St Dunstans).
 Volumes 2 and 3 are already planned.